 First and foremost, an OBGYN can prescribe you birth control.
 If you do not have one of these, there are other alternatives available, such as Planned Parenthood.
-In some states, a pharmacist can also prescribe you birth control.
+In some states, a pharmacist can also prescribe birth control.

-Sometimes, it can be difficult to get to see a health care professional face to face, and this is where telehealth services can come into great use.
+Sometimes, it can be difficult to get to see a healthcare professional face to face, and this is where telehealth services can come into great use.
 It enables you to speak to a primary care doctor and other health care professionals by phone or video chat, removing many of the obstacles to getting birth control if you do not have a primary care doctor.

-Just like with a face to face appointment, you can discuss the different options available to you and get a prescription.
+Just like with a face-to-face appointment, you can discuss the different options available to you and get a prescription.
 This prescription can be either mailed to you for you to arrange yourself, or they can arrange for it to be sent to a mail-order pharmacy, so your birth control is delivered straight to your house.

 How Can DrHouse Help You?

 DrHouse is here to provide you with a safe and secure service when it comes to getting your birth control.
 We offer a convenient and fast on-demand telehealth service, so you can get the care and treatment you need without having to leave your house.

 We are available 24/7 and you can connect with one of our online doctors in 15 minutes or less.